modelica/Encryption-and-Licensing/doc/SEMLA.md

 This specification describes a system for distributing proprietary Modelica libraries which supports:

-- encryption
+- Encryption

-- licensing
+- Licensing

-- secure decryption of encrypted Modelica libraries
+- Secure decryption of encrypted Modelica libraries

-- platform independence
+- Platform independence

 It is achieved by: